Imir78/My_projects/README.md

-This is a Jupiter Notebook with statistical computation of operational risk losses using Python programming language.
+This is a Jupiter Notebooks with different data analysis projects:
+1. Statistical computation of operational risk losses using Python programming language.
+2. Web scraping financial data on the official web site of the National Bank of Kazakhstan (www.nationalbank.kz).